Chaminade Julienne Catholic High School

 - Parents and guardians will be asked to conduct a daily temperature and symptom checks for their children at home, prior to sending their children to school.
 This will help to make our efforts stronger at maintaining a healthier environment for everyone.

 - Temperature and symptom checks will be conducted upon arrival.

 - Students will have a staggered arrival to school each day.

-- Face coverings are required (with the exception of special circumstances) to be worn throughout the day by students, employees and visitors.
+- Face coverings are required to be worn throughout the day by students, employees and visitors.

 Inside the Building